canalplus/rx-player/src/experimental/README.md

 `rx-player/experimental/features` subdirectory.

-Note that tools NEED to be declared in their own directory inside a `./tools/<TOOL_NAME>` directory, with their inner `index.js` file exporting them, as that's a requirement from our exporting strategy.
+Note that tools NEED to be declared in their own directory inside a `./tools/<TOOL_NAME>` directory, with their inner `index.ts` file exporting them, as that's a requirement from our exporting strategy.